AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_members_unity.md

 #### Add a member to the chat group allow list

 Only the chat group owner and admins can call `AddGroupWhiteList` to add the specified member to the chat group allow list.
-Once added to the mute list, this member and all the other chat group admins or owner receive the `IGroupManagerDelegate#OnMuteListAddedFromGroup` callback.
 Members in the chat group allow list can send chat group messages even when the chat group owner or admin has muted all chat group members.
 However, if a member is already in the chat group mute list, adding this member to the allow list does not take effect.

 The following code sample shows how to add a member to the chat group allow list: